webdevnerdstuff/vue-code-block/src/plugin/styles/README.md

 }
 ```

+## ⌨ Add theme to the demo site
+Update `src/stores/index.ts` by including the new theme name in either `prismThemes` or `highlightThemes` array depending on the theme added.
+Themes are alphabetically organized.

 ## 🔬 Test your changes
 There are plenty of examples in the demo site, so please make sure to test your changes before submitting a pull request.